Buy books here!

 Annie Bloom's Bookstore: www.annieblooms.com/

-Colasurdo has published two books on the outdoors.
-Her first book, Return to Spirit Lake (1997, rev. 2010), is a memoir of her experiences as a child camping, hiking, and working at Mount St. Helens in Washington.
+Colasurdo's two nonfiction books are on the outdoors.
+Her first book, Return to Spirit Lake, is a memoir of her experiences as a child camping, hiking, and working at Mount St. Helens.
 In 2005 it was honored as a “Washington Reads” book by the Washington State Librarian.
-Her second book, Golden Gate National Parks: A Photographic Journey (2002), celebrates the ecological richness of the Golden Gate National Recreation Area in California.
-She has given talks in Oregon, Washington, and California and has led tours to Mount St. Helens for the Oregon Historical Society and the Society of Environmental Journalists.
-In 2000 and 2005 she was a featured guest on National Public Radio’s “Talk of the Nation: Science Friday.”
+Her second book, Golden Gate National Parks: A Photographic Journey, celebrates the Golden Gate National Recreation Area in California.
+She has given talks in Oregon, Washington and California and has led tours to Mount St. Helens for the Oregon Historical Society, the Society of Environmental Journalists and the Mount St. Helens Institute.
+In 2000 and 2005 she was a featured guest on National Public Radio’s “Science Friday.”
 In 2000 she was also a featured guest on Public Radio International’s “To The Best of Our Knowledge.”

-Colasurdo’s other published works include prize-winning poems, scholarly essays, and articles in magazines including Audubon, Orion, and Sierra.
-Her poems have been published in the Denver Quarterly, Portland Magazine, Wilderness, and other publications.
+In addition to her chapbooks, her award-winning poetry has been featured in anthologies Fading Light, the Marin Poetry Center's 2013 Trees, and Verseweavers.
+Her poems have been published in Denver Quarterly, OnEarth, Portland Magazine, Wilderness, Windfall, Terrain, Voicecatcher, Medical Literary Messenger and other publications.
 To hear Colasurdo read her short poem "The Paradox of Enrichment" online go to http://terrain.org/one-poem-by-christine-colasurdo/

 In 1997 and 2003, Colasurdo created two public schoolyard gardens in San Francisco featuring native plants of coastal California and organic herbs, fruits and vegetables.
 She taught outdoor science at Sunset Elementary School and wrote about gardening and nature-related topics for public radio KQED FM.

 Visit her Events Page to see her offering of classes, readings and presentations.

 The Mount St. Helens Archive

-Christine Colasurdo is collecting memories, photographs, stories and other items regarding the pre-eruption landscape of Mount St. Helens.
+Colasurdo is collecting memories, photographs, stories and other items regarding the pre-eruption landscape of Mount St. Helens.
 If you have a memory or photo to share, please email her at email@example.com.

-copyright 2016 Christine Colasurdo
+Copyright 2021 Christine Colasurdo